alphagov/govuk-load-testing/README.md

 > export JAVA_OPTS="-Dkey1=value1 -Dkey2=value2 ..."
 ```

-The following properties are required:
+The following property is required:

 - `baseUrl`, prepended to all requests, at the least it should include the scheme and domain name

+The following properties are necessary depending on the environment or scenario:

 - `username`, the HTTP basic auth username
 - `password`, the HTTP basic auth password

+The property `signonUrl` and environment variables `USERNAME` and `PASSWORD` are required for scenarios authenticating with a signon application.

 The following properties are optional: